sourcery-ai-experiments/dxss/README.md

 `dxss` provides DOLFINx solvers on space-time finite element spaces which use a partition of the time interval to decompose the spatio-temporal domain into a collection of _time slabs_.

-This project is developed in collaboration with the [Centre for Advanced Research Computing](https://ucl.ac.uk/arc), University College London.
+This project is developed by the [Department of Mathematics](https://www.ucl.ac.uk/maths/research-0) in collaboration with the [Centre for Advanced Research Computing](https://ucl.ac.uk/arc), at University College London.

 ## Documentation